< back to Blog home

 Knowing your restaurant's break-even point gives you a financial polestar.
 Every decision you make, before profitability, should be geared toward hitting your restaurant's break-even point.

-Calculating the break-even point in a restaurant business isn’t difficult.
+Calculating the break-even point in a restaurant business isn’t difficult, just like calculating inventory usage isn't.
 It’s actually quite easy if you’ve got all your bar inventory and sales numbers ready to go.

 So, let’s get to it!